 This former 7,000-square-foot tannery building was cleaned-up and repurposed for use by three different retail and office tenants.
-The first tenant to move in was Purple Door Ice Cream, a growing business that needed more space for the production and selling of their hand-crafted ice cream.
-The space includes a clean room for production as well as a serving counter and indoor and outdoor seating.
+The first tenant to move in was Purple Door Ice Cream, a growing business that needed more space for the production and sale of their hand-crafted ice cream.
+The space includes a clean room for production, plus a serving counter and indoor and outdoor seating.
 Sustainable features include the use of finishes containing recycled content, a roof water capture system integrated with a stormwater bioswale, and renewable energy through WE Energies’ Energy for Tomorrow service.

-An additional 1,430-square-feet of space was occupied by the Center for Resilient Cities, a nonprofit organization that works with neighbors to build communities that are good for people and good for the environment.
+An additional 1,430-square-foot space was occupied by the Center for Resilient Cities, a nonprofit organization that works with neighbors to build communities that are good for people and good for the environment.